 Carnegie Mellon University uses ionizing radiation emitted from radioactive material (RAM) and radiation-producing devices (RPD) for teaching and research purposes.
 These activities may present risks to the user, to other individuals and to the environment.
 Therefore, the university’s RSP has two major objectives.
-To achieve full compliance with local, state and federal laws and regulations governing the use of RAM and RPDs and to ensure that persons engaged in these activities keep their exposures to radiation As Low As Reasonably Achievable (ALARA).
+To achieve full compliance with local, state and federal laws and regulations governing the use of RAM and RPDs and to ensure that persons engaged in these activities keep their radiation exposures "as low as reasonably achievable" (ALARA).

-Carnegie Mellon’s RAM and RPD activities are licensed separately by the Pennsylvania Department of Environmental Protection (PADEP).
-These licenses authorize the physical form and activity of the materials that the university may possess at any one time varies according to license requirements.
+Carnegie Mellon’s RAM and RPD activities are licensed separately by the US Nuclear Regulatory Commission (USNRC) and the Pennsylvania Department of Environmental Protection (PADEP).
+The physical form and activity of the materials that the university may possess at any one time vary depending upon the licensure requirements.

 The Executive Management Representative (EMR) is at the senior level of management and, as the delegate for the university’s President, has the ultimate responsibility for the licenses and the activities associated with the RSP.
 Therefore the EMR has a key role in overseeing implementation and management of the RSP.